opendp/opendp/docs/source/getting-started/tabular-data/essential-statistics.rst

             ... )  # doctest: +ELLIPSIS
             len: ...

-Other variations of counting queries are discussed in the `Aggregation section <../../api/user-guide/polars/expressions/aggregation.ipynb>`__.
+Other variations of counting queries are discussed in the :doc:`Aggregation section <../../api/user-guide/polars/expressions/aggregation>`.

 Bounds Estimation
 -----------------